How Do I Know If My Betting Results Were Luck Or Skill?

 1. Do I Have A Large Enough Sample Size?

-My post on the importance of sample size in betting demonstrates (an extreme example) of just how much the tide can turn.
+My post on the importance of sample size in betting demonstrates just how much the tide can turn in terms of betting results.
 In the case study, a Betfair strategy made an exceptionally positive start, holding a +5.77% ROI with over 2,000 bets placed.
 Eventually, after 17,000 bets, the yield turned negative settling at -0.63%.
 It was a losing strategy.

 Some winning streaks are nothing but pure chance; there was never any edge to start with.
-Other streaks are merely “temporary” opportunities that existed, but closed up over time (most likely the situation in my example strategy).
-Then there’s the meaningful streaks which represent a profitable, sound strategy.
-But you need to collect enough data to be absolutely sure of what you’re dealing with.
+Other streaks represent “temporary” opportunities that existed, but closed up over time (most likely the situation in my example strategy).
+Then there’s the meaningful winning streaks which represent a profitable, sound selection method.

 2. How Does My Strategy Perform On Level Stakes?

-So if disproportionately sized bets are the only reason you’re in the green (or red), then you need to nullify their impact from your analysis to be sure of your performance.
+So if disproportionately sized bets are the only reason you’ve turned a profit, then you need to nullify their impact from your analysis to reflect your true performance.
 Assume all stakes in your sample are equally sized.
-If your results are positive and steady, then that suggests skill rather than luck.
+Then, if your results are positive and steady, it suggests skill rather than luck.

-There are two types of level-risk staking plans:
+There are two types of staking plans you can use in your analysis:

-1. You risk the same amount per bet, irrespective of the odds.
+1. Level stake.
+You assume the same risk per bet, irrespective of the odds.
 So if the odds are 2.5 or 10.0, you’d still bet the same amount.
 For Lay bets you’d have to calculate the correct risk (the liability) per bet.

-2. You determine the risk from the odds.
+2. Level risk.
+You maintain the same risk per bet.
 This method accounts for the implied chance of winning.
 Higher stakes are placed on low odds, and lower stakes at high odds.
 The result is an even profit from any win, no matter what the odds were.

 Over time, the end result is more or less the same for both (1) and (2).